 Soft, flexible, lightweight plastic material that is easy to fabricate and form

 LDPE (low density polyethylene) is a soft, flexible, lightweight plastic material.
+LDPE is noted for its low temperature flexibility, toughness, and corrosion resistance.
+It is not suited for applications where stiffness, high temperature resistance and structural strength are required.
 It is often used for orthotics and prosthetics.
 LDPE has good chemical and impact resistance and is easy to fabricate and form.

 Shop for LDPE

 0.030 in – 0.500 in

 12 in x 12 in – 48 in x 96 in

 24 in x 48 in – 48 in x 96 in

 0.125 in – 0.156 in

 |Texture, Surface, Pattern

 Length, width, thickness, and diameter tolerances vary by size, by manufacturer, brand, and grade.
 Custom sizes available upon request.